matthen/leafstone/README.md

 ```

 **How it works:**
-- Add `// @requires-asset ./path/to/file` comments at the top of your file
+- Add `// @requires-asset ./path/to/file [destination]` comments at the top of your file
 - Leafstone automatically copies these assets to the `/assets/` directory
+- Optional destination filename prevents conflicts when multiple assets have the same name
 - Reference assets in your JSX using `/assets/filename.ext` URLs
 - Supports images (PNG, JPG, SVG), fonts, and any static files
 - Assets are available both in development and static builds
+- Automatic conflict detection - exits with error if multiple assets would have the same destination filename

 **Examples:**
-- `// @requires-asset ./logo.svg` - SVG logo file
+- `// @requires-asset ./logo.svg` - SVG logo file (uses original filename)
 - `// @requires-asset ../images/hero.png` - PNG image from parent directory
 - `// @requires-asset ./fonts/custom.woff2` - Custom font file
-- `// @requires-asset ./data/config.json` - JSON data file
+- `// @requires-asset ./data/config.json app-config.json` - JSON data with custom name
+- `// @requires-asset ./shared/config.json shared-config.json` - Avoid filename conflicts

 ## Static Builds